Skip to main content

 This guide explains how to capture performance profiles from your React Native application using react-native-release-profiler and seamlessly upload them to Flamedeck using the @flamedeck/upload package.
+This is particularly useful for understanding the performance characteristics of your app as it runs on a real device or in a production-like environment.

 Prerequisites